-In this paper, conventional material handling and flow systems are those with an objective of even production pace with leveled and sequenced flow.
+In this paper, briefly, conventional material handling and flow systems are those with an objective of even production pace with levelled and sequenced flow.
 This is regarded as counteraction to the dynamic effects inside the logistics systems.

 Here, it is going to exhibit the capability of the autonomy paradigm to enhance the performance of the agility concept.
-Furthermore, by a coalition of a conventional strategy with an autonomous one -as adoption of dynamicity- the existing dynamics inside a production network scenario will be tackled.
-This cooperative idea is based on the Leagility concept and positioning of decoupling point [8], [9], [11], [12].
+Furthermore, by a coalition of a conventional strategy with an autonomous one -as adoption of dynamism- the existing dynamics inside a production network scenario will be tackled.
+This cooperative idea is based on the Leagility concept and positioning of decoupling point [7,12].
+However, even flow in upstream of the network and oscillating one in downstream is the result of the strategy.